 Buels, Robert, et al. "JBrowse: a dynamic web platform for genome visualization and analysis."
 Genome Biology 17.1 (2016): 66.

-JBrowse is released under the Apache-2.0 License, see the JBrowse LICENSE file.
+JBrowse is released under the Apache License, Version 2.0

 Funding and Collaboration

-The development of JBrowse is supported by grants from the US National Institutes of Health (R01HG004483 & U24 CA 220441) , The Chan Zuckerberg Initiative, The Ontario Institute for Cancer Research, and University of California, Berkeley.
+JBrowse development is supported by the US National Institutes of Health, The Chan Zuckerberg Initiative, The Ontario Institute for Cancer Research, and University of California, Berkeley.